dblock/code.dblock.org/_posts/2008/2008-09-06-documenting-wix-code.markdown

 comments: true
 dblog_post_id: 13
 ---
 Two sprints into working on a large deployment project I had already created two big installers under which the .wxs and .wxi files were multiplying only slower than components and features in them.
-For instance, there're 30 .wxi files that compose a single enterprise component installer accounting for 8 merge modules.
+For instance, there are 30 .wxi files that compose a single enterprise component installer accounting for 8 merge modules.

 I knew from day one that I'll need to document all this, so I started writing documentation at the same time as the code.
 Unfortunately the amount of change in the source code was discouraging - I constantly had to go back and edit documentation trying to figure out everything I had changed.
 This wasn't going to scale.
 I needed a different solution.